 When school remains open, but as a parent/guardian you feel conditions are not safe for your child to go to school, please make the decision that is best for your child.
-In the event the conditions change, it may become necessary for school to close early.
 It is very important that your child knows what to do if they are ever sent home and parents/guardians are not there.
 Please develop procedures to be followed by your family.